MicrosoftDocs/xamarin-docs/docs/ios/platform/search/proactive-suggestions.md

 ms.date: 03/16/2017
 ---

-# Introduction to Proactive Suggestions
+# Introduction to Proactive Suggestions in Xamarin.iOS

 _This article shows how to use Proactive Suggestions in the Xamarin.iOS app to drive engagement by allowing the system to proactively present helpful information automatically to the user._